Kittysplit/kittysplit-blog/_posts/25-07-13-webapp-vs-native-app.md

 ![_config.yml]({{ site.baseurl }}/images/2015-07-app-icon.png)

-We’re pretty sure that many of our competitors (some long dead) sealed their fate by deciding they definitely needed an app.
+We’re actually pretty sure that many of our competitors (some long dead) sealed their fate by deciding they needed an app.
 Once you have a good-enough webapp, the advantages of an additional native app are not that great.
 Let’s dive in.

 # The case for having an app